 - Are intent on learning more of God and the Christian Scriptures; - Have made a profession of faith in Christ and desire to learn about service to Christ and people; or, who recognize that ABC is a Christian institution, and agree that if admitted, they will comply with/be guided by ABC's Statement of Faith as well as ABC's Community Rule of Life; - Possess a grade 12 diploma or its recognized equivalent.
-(Students from Quebec must possess grade 11 and first year of C.G.E.P.); - Meet English language competency requirements.
+(Students from Quebec must possess grade 11 and first year of C.G.E.P.); - Meet English language requirements. - Transfer students should have a minimum CGPA of 2.0 in their last 60 credits of post-secondary study.